LLaVA and LLaVA-1.5 Explained

 Microsoft has recently entered the realm of multimodal models with the introduction of LLaVA, a groundbreaking solution that combines a vision encoder and Vicuna to enable visual and language comprehension.
 LLaVA showcases impressive chat capabilities, rivaling Open AI’s multimodal GPT-4, and sets a new benchmark for state-of-the-art accuracy in Science QA.

-In this blog, we will delve into the evolution of visual instruction tuning and explore the specifics of LLaVA, along with its more recent iteration, LLaVA-1.5.
-By examining these advancements, we can gain valuable insights into the continuous progress of LLMs in the field of AI.
+In this blog, we will delve into the evolution of visual instruction tuning and explore the specifics of LLaVA, along with its recent iterations, LLaVA-1.5 and LLaVA-1.6 (or LLaVA-NeXT).
+By examining these advancements, we can gain valuable insights into the continuous progress of LLMs in AI.

 What is Visual Instruction Tuning?